WWE News: First Ever Women’s Tables, Ladders, And Chairs Match Confirmed For ‘TLC’

 - Daniel Bryan vs. AJ Styles for the WWE Championship

-- Becky Lynch vs. Charlotte Flair vs. TBD for the SmackDown Women’s Championship
+- Becky Lynch vs. Charlotte Flair vs. Asuka for the SmackDown Women’s Championship

 This likely isn’t the full card for the event, as we’d expect there to be more matches for the Tag Team Champions of both Raw and SmackDown.
 There will also probably be a Cruiserweight Championship match thrown into the mix as well.